nikoroytio/portfolio-page/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;└── sections

 In the public folder we have usual index.html for our project, we have added folder for custom fonts.
 You can change them to your own liking.
-As structured, assets have images, videos and icons
+As structured, assets folder have images, videos and icons needed for the project.
+In component folder we have invidual components, like Rock Paper Scissors game.
+Components required .js and .css is in this folder.
+In section folder we have every section.
+They are named descriptiove way, for example "About".
+Section has the section structure and component imports.

+Page stylesheets are are used in descending way.
+So App.css sets overall rules for the whole page's look.
+Sections own .css files have section specific styling and invidual component styling is found in each components .css-file.

 _For more examples, please refer to the [Documentation](https://example.com)_